AR vs AI Virtual Try-On: Which Technology Actually supports buyer confidence in 2026

 The output can be deployed anywhere: product detail pages, Google Shopping feeds, Instagram ads, email campaigns, and third-party marketplace listings.
 Unlike AR, which requires active shopper participation at the moment of purchase, AI-generated model images work passively on every page load for every shopper.

 \"We uploaded 400 SKUs on a Monday morning and had 6,000 model-variation images by Tuesday.
 That used to take three months and six figures of budget with our traditional studio.
-The AI pipeline did it for under $200.\"
+The AI pipeline did it for under current plan pricing.\"

 — Reddit r/ecommerce community member, February 2026